mvdwetering/remote_systemmonitor/README.md

 > This is still work in progress

-This is basically a the [Home Assistant SystemMonitor integration](https://www.home-assistant.io/integrations/systemmonitor/), but split off the data collector part so it can get data from a remote system.
+This is basically a the [Home Assistant SystemMonitor integration](https://www.home-assistant.io/integrations/systemmonitor/), but with the data collector part split off so it can get data from a remote system.

 Just monitoring, nothing else.

 ## Known limitations

-No support for processes like normal System Monitor
+Missing sensors compared to normal System Monitor

+* Processes, I don't have a usecase right now
+* Temperature, Windows and my WSL dev env have no temperatures so can't test
+* Swap, I don't have or even know the use case for it

 ## Collector

-The collector can be run by just running the command below after installing the packages in `requirements_collector.txt`.
+The collector can be run by installing the requirements and running the script like with the commands below.
 You might need to allow your firewall to let it listen to the port (2604 by default)

 ```
+python3 -m pip install -r requirements_collector.txt
 python3 rsm_collector.py
 ```